 How to massage your neck

 Firstly, while exercising, make sure you are not overstretching your neck, as this can cause pain and further discomfort.
-Straighten your neck and back and locate the areas on your neck which require massage.
-Press firmly with your fingers and gently move into circular motions, first clockwise then, anticlockwise.
+Secondly, straighten your neck and back and locate the areas on your neck which require massage.
+Finally, press firmly with your fingers and gently move into circular motions, first clockwise then, anticlockwise.
 Do this for up to five minutes.

 Place your left hand on the neck muscle behind your left ear and apply gentle pressure to the area.
 Make sure your fingers/hand isn’t moving and instead slowly turn your head to the right while still using the pressure.
 Repeat on the right side.